s-victor/TinyPedal/docs/customization.md

 Remember main window last position.

     enable_auto_load_preset
-Enable `Auto load preset` system to allow auto loading predefined game-specific preset depends on active game (currently supports RF2 and LMU).
+Enable `Auto load preset` system to allow auto loading user-defined game-specific preset depends on active game (currently supports RF2 and LMU).

 Auto loading preset is triggered when a new or different game is started & active.
 Auto loading will only trigger once per game change.
 A preset must be tagged as `primary` for specific game before it can be auto loaded, see `Preset management` section for details.